 - Registration begins Friday, September 20th and continues until the start of the session as space allows.

 - Student can take a maximum of 4.5 credits.

 - Priority Registration for USM degree students begins Wednesday, April 11th.

 - Open registration for all students begins Monday, April 22nd and continues until September 13th as space allows.

-- Online: If you have taken courses at USM before, you may register 24 hours a day by using the University's MaineStreet Student Self-Service.
+- Online: If you have previously taken courses at USM within the last two years, you may register anytime after registration begins using the University's MaineStreet Student Self-Service.

 - By Phone: You may register by calling (207) 780-5900 or TTY# 207-780-5646

 - In Person: Students may register at Professional & Continuing Education, 218 Abromson Center; Student Success Center, 119 Payson Smith Hall, Portland; Student Success Center, 119 Bailey Hall, Gorham; Student Success Center, 119 Lewiston Auburn Campus; or the Registrar's Office, 101 Bailey Hall, Gorham during regular business hours.

 - Registration Changes - Registration for pass/fail, audit, and repeat courses must be declared by the student at the time of registration.
 Any changes to pass/fail, audit, or repeat status must be done before the second class meeting.